-2. Play with your cat for at least 15 minutes a day.

 When they're kittens, it's almost impossible to forget to play with them, because they are constantly forcing you to with their pleading eyes.
 But it's easy to forget that grown cats need playtime, too.
 The good news: they don't need much.
-15 minutes of playtime a day is very beneficial to them.
+Just 15 minutes of playtime a day is very beneficial to your cat.

 3. Walk your dog in a new location once a month, or try a scent walk.

 If you're like me, your dog walks follow almost the exact same path every day.
 Try this: once a month, drive yourself and your dog to a new location, and exercise there.
 This could be a dog beach, a park, or simply a pretty neighborhood that you don't usually walk in.
 Mixing up your routine will help keep both you and your dog from getting bored.
 Don't have a car?
 Recruit a car-owning buddy to come get some exercise with you.

-**New copy**